lgatto/TeachingMaterial/README.md

 DNA/RNA class system that allows to read sequence data in fasta format, transcribe DNA into RNA, reverse, complement sequences, etc and illustrate DNA sequence GC counting.

+These slides have been used for the RSS
+[Practical statistical computing: A workshop on advanced R](http://www.lancs.ac.uk/fas/maths/events/001138/rss-local-group-practical-statistical-computing-a-workshop-on-advanced-r), organised by the Lancaster RSS group
+(see `2013-05-21_AdvancedRWorkshop_Lancaster` tag).

 See also the educational [`sequences`](https://github.com/lgatto/sequences/) package for inclusion of the example into a package.